m-zaragoza/To-do-app/log.md

 14/10/22
 Identify state and where should live\
 Todos as state\
-Adjust test to async call
+Adjust test to async call\
+Basic server set up